umareefarooq/Andriod-Studio-Small-Apps/README.md

    The concept is described by taking the radion group, i.e. gender, which had two radio buttons, i.e. male and female. wHen the user clicks the "check" button; the app pop ups a toast message showing which gender is selected.
    If the user clicks the "check" button without checking any radio button, then the app will show a toast message saying, "select a gender" rather than just crashing.

+## Static ListView App

+    First type of listview, i.e. static. (only works with string arrays)

+     Three steps to implement static listview

+    1 > make a listview in activity.xml
+    2 > make an string-array in resources/values/string.xml
+    3 > link the string-array from step2 to listview using the entries attribute.